 Texas Instruments SR-20 Scientific Calculator

-The SR-20 was the first scientific (though I consider it a bit of a stretch to call this machine a true scientific) calculator made for mass market by Texas Instruments.
-It is an AC-only powered desktop machine.
-This particular instance of the SR-20 appears to have been made in the late-1973 timeframe, based on the 7317 and 7327 date codes on the LSI IC's.
-This machine is a rather rare find, with apparently not very many having been produced likely because AC/battery-powered scientific handheld machines came along in about the same timeframe, making a desktop, AC-only machine much less marketable.
-Another factor that may have contributed to this machines relative rarity could be that TI "cheaped out" on the keyboard, using a flakey 'spring metal' contact-type keyboard.
-These keyboards were prone to bounce even when new, as well as providing a rather poor keyboard 'feel', which may have led to a lot of returns and warranty problems.
+The SR-20 was the first scientific (though I consider it a bit of a stretch to truly call this machine a full scientific calculator) electronic calculator made for the mass market by Texas Instruments.
+It is an AC-only desktop calculator.
+This particular instance of the SR-20 appears to have been made in the late-1973 timeframe, based on the 7317 and 7327 date codes on the integrated circuits.
+This machine is a rather rare find, with apparently not very many having been produced likely because rechargeable battery-powered scientific handheld machines came along in about the same timeframe, making a desktop AC-only calculator less marketable.
+The SR-20 is also fairly limited in the functions it provides, and lacks a memory register, both of which would have contributed to lackluster sales of the machine.
+Another factor that may have contributed to this machines relative rarity could be that TI cheaped out on the keyboard, using a spring metal contact-type keyboard.
+These keyboards were prone to bounce (registering more than one digit with a single keypress) even when new, as well as providing a rather poor keyboard feel, which may have led to a lot of returns and warranty problems.

 Inside the TI SR-20